unimorph/ud-compatibility/README.md

 ### Usage

+The driver of the entire endeavor is the file `marry.py`, which marries a UD dataset to its affiliated UniMorph.

 First, update the paths in `paths.py` to reflect where your UD (and UniMorph, if evaluating) data are stored.

 #### Conversion